HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Combining spectroscopy and NUV-NIR photometry

-The offsets that we find in our data suggest that model fluxes tend to overestimate observed fluxes when COSMOS2015 ZP corrections subtract flux to the observed signal and viceversa (see Fig.~\ref{fig:offsets}).
+The offsets that we find in our data suggest that model fluxes tend to overestimate observed fluxes when COSMOS2015 ZP corrections subtract flux from the observed signal and vice versa (see Fig.~\ref{fig:offsets}).
 Dropping ZP corrections reduces most of the wavelength-dependent systematics, producing a better agreement between models and the originally observed fluxes.
-In both Fig.~\ref{fig:chired_zp} and Fig.~\ref{fig:no_zp_distrib}, it can be seen that dropping ZP offsets has the largest effect compared to changing grid parameters at reducing the median of the $\chi^{2}_{R}$ distribution.
+Figs.~\ref{fig:no_zp_distrib} and ~\ref{fig:chired_zp}, show that dropping ZP offsets has the largest effect compared to changing grid parameters at reducing the median of the $\chi^{2}_{R}$ distribution.
 With this choice the probability associated with the resulting total $\chi^2$ is 9\%.
 A high $\chi^{2}_{R}$ could be also flagging systematically low photometric errors.
-A common practice in such a case is to rescale photometric errors to reach a $\chi^{2}_{R}\sim1$.
+A common practice in this case is to rescale photometric errors to reach a $\chi^{2}_{R}\sim1$.
 However, given the behaviour highlighted in Fig.~\ref{fig:no_zp_distrib} and Fig.~\ref{fig:chired_zp} such rescaling appears unnecessary.
 In fact, without using rescaled ZP offsets the median $\chi^{2}_{R}$ is very close to 1.

 Lastly, a high $\chi^{2}_{R}$ could be caused by broad residual distributions produced, for example, by the presence of some outliers in the sample.
-Visual inspections of imaging cutouts relative to each object in each band does not reveal peculiarities.
-We thus conclude that use of the ZP re-calibrations derived in \cite{Laigle16} increase the inconsistencies between our spectroscopic and photometric data.
-For these reasons, the rest of the analysis has been performed on the original COSMOS2015 photometry, namely without making use of any ZP correction.
+Visual inspections of imaging cutouts relative to each object in each band did not reveal peculiarities.
+We thus conclude that use of the ZP recalibrations derived in \citet{Laigle16} increase the inconsistencies between our spectroscopic and photometric data.
+For these reasons, the rest of the analysis was performed on the original COSMOS2015 photometry, namely without making use of any ZP correction.